comit-network/RFCs/RFC-001-BAM.md

 > `NOTIFICATION` is a reserved type and may be specified at a later point.

+#### Error

+The `ERROR` frame is used to communicate failures between nodes on the lowest level of this protocol.
+It is purely informational and is meant to fascilitate debugging.
+An `ERROR` frame can not be sent pro-actively.
+It's `id` MUST refer to a previously received frame, like a `REQUEST` frame.

+##### Structure

+`ERROR` frames carry the following payload:

+- type

+A machine-friendly identifier for this type of error

+- message

+A human-readable message giving more details about the error.
+Implementations MAY use this for logging purposes.

+##### Possible error types

+The following types of `ERROR` frames are defined:

+- `unknown-frame-type`
+- `malformed-frame`
+- `unknown-request-type`
+- `unknown-mandatory-header`

 #### Request / Response

 A request is a type of message that implies an answer.
 Nodes MUST be prepared to receive a frame of type `RESPONSE` with the id used in the `REQUEST` frame.
+Alternatively to a `RESPONSE` frame, the other party MAY also send an `ERROR` frame.

 ##### Structure

 A frame of type `REQUEST` carries the following payload:

-- Type
+- type
-- Headers
+- headers
-- Body
+- body

 whereas a frame of type `RESPONSE` looks like this:

-- Status
-- Headers
+- headers
-- Body
+- body

 ##### Optional fields

-With the exception of `Type` and `Status`, all of these are optional and MAY be omitted if they are empty and the underlying encoding allows this without introducing ambiguity.
+With the exception of `type`, all of these are optional and MAY be omitted if they are empty and the underlying encoding allows this without introducing ambiguity.
 For example, the JSON encoding can easily handle that whereas a binary encoding may have a difficult time to omit certain fields.

 ##### Type

 The field `type` in a request defines the semantics of the given request.
 Defining a particular request type usually comes with defining the headers which are usable within this request.

-##### Status

-The design of the `status` field is similar to the status-code in HTTP.
-It's goal is to be easily machine-readable and assign semantics to status codes that are related to each other.
-See [[1], Section 3.3]( https://tools.ietf.org/html/rfc3117#section-3.3) for more information on the design of status codes.

 ##### Headers